transdigiware/blockchain/howto/ibp-console-advanced-deployment.md

 ### Deployment zone selection
 {: #ibp-console-adv-deployment-ca-k8s-zone}

 If your Kubernetes cluster is configured across multiple zones, when you deploy a CA you have the option of selecting which zone the CA is deployed to.
-Check the Advanced deployment option that is labeled **Deployment zone selection** to see the list of zones that are currently configured for your Kubernetes cluster.
+Check the Advanced deployment option that is labeled **Deployment zone selection** to see the list of zones that is currently configured for your Kubernetes cluster.

 ### Sizing a CA during creation
 {: #ibp-console-adv-deployment-CA-sizing-creation}